waffleSheep/appventure-website-v4/content/blog/cnn-from-scratch/part1.md

 a=\sigma (z)
 $$

 where $w$ is the weight, $b$ is the bias, $x$ is the input, $\sigma$ is the activation function and $a$ is the output.

+We assume that this is a single layer network and that the loss function is just applied after, and we will just use the MSE loss.

+$$L = {(a-y)}^2$$

+where $y$ is the true y, $L$ is the cost.

 In this case, it is quite easy to represent.
 Let us expand it to a layer with 4 input neurons and 4 output neurons.

 ![multiple perceptron example](./multiple_perceptron_example.png)